gregalletti/ACT_writeups/shellcode/README.md

 # shellcode ![c](https://img.shields.io/badge/solved-success)
 ### Analysis
 By analyzing the disassembled source code with ```Ghidra```, executing ```checksec ./shellcode``` and ```file ./shellcode``` we can see that this is a really trivial *buffer overflow* vulnerability, with 64-bit architecture, no mitigations techniques on a non-stripped file.
 We can notice that by overwriting the content of the bss we can also overwrite the Saved Instruction Pointer in order to hijack the flow of the program and redirect it to the overflowed buffer (at address 0x601080).

+After that, our shellcode will spawn a shell with *system("/bin/sh")* system call.
 ### Exploit
 First shellcode is the most trivial one, while the Second is position-independent:
 ```python